NethServer/nethserver-cockpit/docs/docs/api/system-services.md

 Current service status and preset is inside the `status` field.
 The `configuration` field contains all properties for each service.
+Users can create non-systemd network services; the `custom` field specify if the service is one of this kind

 Example:
 ```json